 The Newborn Phase

-During the newborn phase you will experience your baby’s first milestones, get to know your baby, and maybe even make some changes yourself!
+Kick off your baby’s first year with the newborn phase!
+During this phase you will experience your baby’s first milestones, get to know your baby, and maybe even make some changes yourself!
 Over these first few months you will change hundreds of diapers and enjoy thousands of snuggles!
 It is during the newborn phase that you will start building your confidence as a mom!

 Babies grow and change so quickly!
 During your baby’s first three months you will experience his first smile, maybe even his first laugh.
 Your child will be lifting his head up on his own, his movements will become smoother, and he might even flip onto his back!
 Give your baby plenty of tummy time to help develop these skills!

 You will notice your baby making eye contact and eventually following your face with his eyes.
 It’s absolutely amazing to see how rapidly your newborn will develop.
 These milestones continue to get more and more exciting throughout your baby’s first year!

 I hope you are one of those moms whose newborn comes out sleeping through the night!
 Most moms I know haven’t been so fortunate… including myself!
 Newborns sleep a lot… just not at night.
 This was one of my biggest struggles during our baby’s first year.

 Artie woke up every two to three hours during his first three months.
 During the first few weeks he woke up even more frequently, nursing for an hour at a time.
 If your baby is having trouble sleeping I am so happy to tell you, YOU WILL SLEEP AGAIN!

 As soon as Artie started sleeping through the night I felt like a brand new person!
 It is truly amazing what a good night’s sleep can do!